 My work is to repeatedly give myself this permission as many times as necessary, starting now.
 In doing so, I am allowing and receiving all assistance.
 I release any predictable resistance as it shows up.
 From this moment forward, permission to chill is granted, and so it is.
 That’s how we end, dude.
 Thank you so much for listening to this episode.
 You are on your way to growth, transformation and joy.
 If you find this episode helpful, please like and share with your friends and, by all means, please leave a review.
 You can also view the show notes and subscribe to the Bolt Newsletter at toddbertsch.com.
 Remember, real change takes time.
 Start small and watch the growth take shape.

-Listen or Subscribe Today!
+Listen & Subscribe Today!

 EPISODE SUMMARY